OuhscBbmc/redcapcon-2025-r-api/snippets/longitudinal.md

 * `filter_logic`: this will leverage the observation values to limit the rows returned.
 Because the underlying table does not index the obs values, this will be less computationally efficient than the options above.
 * `datetime_range_begin` & `datetime_range_end`: this will return only the records that have been created or modified during the specified window.

 Note that the efficiency gain from moving from the block dataset to REDCapTidieR is different than the gain from moving from REDCapTidieR to REDCapR.
 When moving to from Table 5 to a [REDCapTidieR Supertibble](https://chop-cgtinformatics.github.io/REDCapTidieR/articles/glossary.html#supertibble), you are eliminating empty cells that will never contain worthwhile data.
-When moving from a REDCapTidieR Supertibble call to a collection of REDCapR calls, you are eliminating cells that contain data, but may not be relevant to your analysis (such as a patient's name or the time a lab specimen was collected). {This paragraph needs work.}
+When moving from a REDCapTidieR Supertibble call to a collection of REDCapR calls, you are eliminating cells that contain data, but may not be relevant to your analysis (such as a patient's name or the time a lab specimen was collected).

 ### Advanced